mikeric/rivets/_harp/sections/getting-started/creating-views.md

 First, we need to create a template.
 Templates describe your UI in plain HTML using special prefixed attributes, DOM elements and basic text interpolation.
-They can go wherever you like — in the DOM, inside a document fragment, or defined as a template element.
+They can go wherever you like &mdash; in the DOM, inside a document fragment, or defined as a template element.
 Just make sure you have a convenient way to reference them.

 ```html
 <section id="auction">